 What are the common tasks a small business lawyer can help with during a business sale?

 A lawyer can assist with drafting and reviewing sale agreements, conducting due diligence, negotiating terms, and ensuring compliance with regulatory requirements.
+For sellers, having legal counsel is one of the top tips to successfully sell a restaurant.

 How can a small business lawyer help with compliance issues?